Clustox/objective-c-style-guidelines/README.md

 ### Dealloc

 * After launch of arc, dealloc is not implemented the same way as it was used to be.
-But we still need it with a little modifications such as notification observers are needed to be removed and similar deleagtes are needed to be unset in dealloc.
+But we still need it with a little modifications such as removal of notification observers is done in dealloc.
+Similarly delegates should be unset in dealloc.

 ### Documentation